 - Wilson-Jones merges with Swingline in 1963

 The above mergers become important when determining the history of the Buddy Jr.

 There were two design patents granted for the Buddy Jr, one for each model.
 Both patent applications were submitted in April 1954 and granted in February 1955.
 The first known advertisement for the Buddy Jr was in 1955.
 I’ve never seen a Buddy Jr stamped on the bottom with “pat pend” so I’m confident that both models of the Buddy Jr were introduced in 1955.
-In 1966 all references to the Buddy Jr are now of the “Ace Buddy Jr”.
+By 1966 all advertising references to the Buddy Jr are now of the “Ace Buddy Jr”.
 The last known advertisement for the Ace Buddy Jr was in 1975 giving the Buddy Jr about a 20 year run.